 An example of secondary edible parts of a vegetable is celery.
 We’ve all probably bought the trimmed, smooth sheath of celery at the local grocers, but if you are a home gardener and grow your own, you know celery doesn’t look quite like that.
 Not until the veggie is trimmed and all those secondary edible parts of the vegetable are removed does it look anything like what we purchase at the supermarket.
 In fact, those tender young leaves are delicious chopped into salads, soups, or anything you use celery in.
 They taste like celery but a bit more delicate; the flavor is muted somewhat.

 That’s just one example of an edible vegetable part that is often discarded needlessly.
-In fact, each of us discards more than 200 pounds of edible food per year!
-Some of this is edible vegetable parts or parts of plants that the food industry tosses out because someone deemed them unfit or unappetizing for the dinner table.
+In fact, each of us discards more than 200 pounds (90 kg.) of edible food per year!
+Some of these are edible vegetable parts or parts of plants that the food industry tosses out because someone deemed them unfit or unappetizing for the dinner table.
 Some of this is a direct result of throwing out food we have been conditioned to think is inedible.
 Whatever the case, it’s time to change our thinking.

 Edible Vegetable Parts